NOTE: All products will ship or will be ready for pick up approximately in 7-9 days. We will email you when it is ready to go out.

 • You will receive an email once your shipment has been booked for pickup.

-• Local pickups and shipments will be ready within 5-7 business days from the date that you order.
+• Local pickups and shipments will be ready approximately within 7-9 business days from the date that you order.

 Our cooking grates are designed specifically to fit on our fire pits.
 Buying a grate to add to your firepit can turn your already enjoyable fire into a flexible grill – you can cook just about anything on these.